Chronic Care Management Template: 2026 Guide to Enrollment, Documentation, Compliance, and Digital Intake

 3. Revenue impact across multiple programs

-Chronic care management overlaps with other care coordination programs, including Remote Patient Monitoring (RPM), Principal Care Management (PCM), and the new Accountable Care Management (APCM) codes.
+Chronic care management overlaps with other care coordination programs, including remote patient monitoring (RPM), Principal Care Management (PCM), and the new Accountable Care Management (APCM) codes.
 Without standardized templates, providers risk underbilling or failing to capture all eligible services.
 Every missed code translates into lost revenue, and at scale, the leakage can amount to millions of dollars annually for a mid-sized hospital system.

 B. Standardization That Improves Quality